 In my free time, I can often be found playing the ukulele, tending to a collection of action figures that would make my 10-year old self weep with joy, or folding origami cranes.

-My favorite place to be is in the White Mountains of New Hampshire and I take every chance I get to spend time with my family hiking and enjoying the great outdoors.
-I am also quite fond of Iceland.
+My favorite place to be is in the White Mountains of New Hampshire (the photo on this page was taken on a hike up Mount Washington) and I take every chance I get to spend time with my family enjoying the great outdoors.
+I am also quite fond of Iceland and cannot wait to visit that wonderful country again.

 About This Site